Bridle Path (New Zealand): Route

 Today, the Bridle Path walkway commences at the end of Bridle Path Road which runs up the hill from near the Lyttelton portal of the Road Tunnel.
 The path ascends to the top of the ridge and traverses the crater rim and the Summit Road before descending to near the Heathcote portal of the Road Tunnel in the Gondala carpark.
 The track is a 2.4 km long walk that ascends to the 333 m high summit takes about an hour to walk in one direction.
 The number 28 Lyttelton/Rapaki bus can be used to connect between the ends of the walk.

-At the summit, where the Bridle Path meets the Summit Road, there is a Centennial Memorial to the Pioneer Women of Canterbury as well as a visitors car park.
+At the summit, where the Bridle Path meets the Summit Road, is the Canterbury Pioneer Women's Memorial as well as a visitors car park.
 Both the Crater Rim Walkway and Stan Helms Track meet the Bridle Path at the car park.
 All these tracks can be wet and slippery in winter and the city council advises walkers to proceed with caution.
 While dog-walking is allowed, dogs need to be kept on a lead.